-Drug therapies, such as steroids, immunomodulatory drugs, proteasome inhibitors, histone deacetylase inhibitors, and antibodies may be used alone or in combination with each other and chemotherapy regimens to treat various plasma cell disorders.
+Drug therapies for multiple myeloma include steroids, immunomodulatory drugs, proteasome inhibitors, histone deacetylase inhibitors, and antibodies, and may be used alone or in combination with each other and chemotherapy regimens.
 Each therapy works in its own way to destroy the abnormal proteins or myeloma cells present in bone marrow.

 Chemotherapy is a type of treatment used to destroy cancerous cells in the body.
 There are several chemotherapy regimens that are used for the treatment of multiple myeloma and each option has a specific goal depending on the type of disease and patient profile.
 Many chemotherapy regimens are also combined with other therapy options in order to effectively treat the disease.

 Stem Cell Transplants are options for some multiple myeloma patients that meet specific criteria, such as adequate organ function, good fitness levels, and the ability to undergo chemotherapy which is sometimes done as part of a pre-transplant regimen.
 Most stem cell transplants done for the treatment of multiple myeloma are autologous, meaning they use a patient’s own stem cells rather than cells from a donor.

 Chimeric antigen receptor (CAR) T-Cell Therapy is a form of immunotherapy that uses a patient’s own immune system to fight multiple myeloma.
 T-cells are taken from a patient’s blood and modified to produce CAR proteins that help T-cells fight tumor cells.